JorgePasco1/design-patterns-python-examples/structural/09-decorator/README.md

 ### Solution

 * Use *Aggregation* or *Composition* instead of *Inheritance*.
-* With this new approach you can easliy substitute the linked helper object with another, changing the behavior of the container at runtime.
+* With this new approach you can easily substitute the linked helper object with another, changing the behavior of the container at runtime.
 * A wrapper (decorator) is an object that can be linked with some *target* object.
-The wrapper contains the same set of methods as the target and delegates to it all requests it receives, but it can alter the result by doing something either before of after it passes the request to the target.
+The wrapper contains the same set of methods as the target and delegates to it all requests it receives, but it can alter the result by doing something either before or after it passes the request to the target.

 ![Example Decorator](./example-decorator.png)